 Our methods produce a quantitative representation of the likelihood that an individual is either male or female, which contributes essential information for interpreting behavioural observations.
 Because differences in the needs between males and females shape their behaviours and dictate their social relationships, the social interactions of males and females can be quite different, especially in sexually dimorphic species.
 Thus, behavioural studies of social interactions (e.g., affiliative/aversive behaviours, decision-making, cooperation) have been most informative when individual sex can be distinguished (e.g., Connor et al. 2006, Harvey et al. 2017, Zwamborn et al. 2023).
 This added layer of knowledge can help us make more useful inferences when investigating social interactions.
 For example, are there social behaviours that are exclusive or predominantly engaged in by mature females?
-Are some behaviours more frequent among immature individuals?
+Are some behaviours more frequent among immature males?
 These questions help elucidate the nature of relationships in sperm whales and the proximate mechanisms by which their societies are maintained and established, which until now we have only been able to glean from proximity-based assessments of association (Christal et al. 1998, Gero et al. 2014, Eguiguren et al. 2025).

-4.5 | Age classLimitations and methodological considerations
+4.5 | Limitations and methodological considerations